heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-volatile-layer.md

 For performance reasons, it is best to use the OLP Query Service to get metadata for a specific partition.
 For batch processes, and to get metadata for many partitions or all partitions in a layer, use the OLP Metadata Service.

-To get partition metadata from a voaltile layer:
+To get partition metadata from a volatile layer:

 1. Create the `VolatileLayerClient` object.
    For instructions, see [Create VolatileLayerClient](#create-volatilelayerclient).